Hotels near Burke Mountain Academy

 Which hotels near Burke Mountain Academy offer free breakfast?

-Which hotels near Burke Mountain Academy have laundry facilities?
+Which hotels near Burke Mountain Academy have an indoor pool?

-Which hotels near Burke Mountain Academy have a pool?
+Which hotels near Burke Mountain Academy have a fitness center?

-Which hotels near Burke Mountain Academy have suites or extra space?
+Which hotels near Burke Mountain Academy are pet-friendly?

-Which hotels near Burke Mountain Academy have an in-room kitchen or kitchenette?
+Which hotels near Burke Mountain Academy offer free parking?

 Ready to book near Burke Mountain Academy?